 SEATING and CLASSROOM BEHAVIOR: I will do my best to get to know each of my students during the semester.
 It is helpful to my efforts in this regard if you are in the same seat each class meeting.
 Beginning with our second class meeting, I will expect you to sit in the seat in which you will remain for the duration of the course.
-On exam days, I reserve the right to re-assign seats.
+On exam days, I reserve the right to reassign seats.
 Re-assigned seating will apply to that exam day only.
 On the next class day, you will return to your customary seat.

 Please be on time for each class.
-Fifty minute classes go by very quickly making your timely arrival to class very important.
-Your late arrival is a distraction to me as well as to your classmates.
-Please show everyone the courtesy of arriving on a timely manner.
+A late arrival is a distraction to me as well as to your classmates.
+Please show everyone the courtesy of a timely arrival.
 Likewise, your departure from class should be at the same time as your classmates.
-Leaving early is rude and is a distraction to your classmates.
-If you must leave class early for a meeting or appointment, etc., please do me the courtesy of informing me at the beginning of class.
+Early departure is rude and is a distraction to your classmates.
+If you must leave class early for a meeting or appointment, etc., please do me the courtesy of informing me at the beginning of class and sit in the back of the classroom.
+If you arrive late, please find a seat near the back of the room to minimize distraction.